-Today the radiator cap is more important than ever before.
+Today the radiator cap, is more important than ever before.

-So, Pressurized cooling systems help prevent overheating and coolant loss.
-Also, They raise the coolants boiling point about 3-degrees F for each additional (psi) above atmospheric pressure.
+So, pressurized cooling systems, help prevent overheating and coolant loss.
+Also, they raise the coolants boiling point, about 3-degrees F for each additional (psi), above atmospheric pressure.

-Older Vehicle (Open) System
+Older Vehicle (Open) Systems

-In an (open) system found in older vehicles, Excess pressure escapes to the atmosphere through an overflow tube.
+In an (open) system found in older vehicles, excess pressure escapes to the atmosphere through an overflow tube.
 As air enters through the overflow tube, coolant will be lost.

-Newer Vehicle (Closed) System
+Newer Vehicle (Closed) Systems

-Here, As the coolant expands it goes through the overflow tube into a reservoir.
-The cap now serves as a vacuum relief and siphon valve.
-As the engine is cooling the coolant also contracts.This allows it to be siphoned back into the radiator.
+Here, as the coolant expands, it goes through the overflow tube, into a recovery tank.
+The cap now serves, as a vacuum relief and siphon valve.
+As the engine is cooling, the coolant also contracts.
+As a result, allowing it to be siphoned, back into the radiator.

 High Pressure / Radiator Cap

-Common Failure Symptoms Of A Radiator Cap
+Common Failure Symptoms, Of A Radiator Cap

-There are a few signs that will let you know if you have a faulty cap:
+There are a few signs that will let you know, if you have a faulty cap:

 Radiator Hose Collapses